Dataherald/dataherald/README.md

 DB_PASSWORD = admin
 ```

-## Connecting to and Querying data stores
+## Connecting to and Querying your SQL Databases
 Once the engine is running, you will want to use it by:
-1- Connecting to you data warehouses
+1. Connecting to you data warehouses
-2- Adding context about the data to the engine
+2. Adding context about the data to the engine
-3- Querying the data in natural language
+3. Querying the data in natural language

 ### Connecting to your data warehouses
 We currently support connections to PostGres, BigQuery, Databricks and Snowflake.
 You can create connections to these warehouses through the API or at application start-up using the envars.